vladdou/ms4-of-stories-shop/TESTING.md

 <img src="static/README/bugs/footer-bug-mid-page.png" width="auto" height="100"/>
 <br>

 It turned out I had added h-100 to my index-hero container class and it was setting the element to be 100% of device height and not allowing the div to stretch for full content.
-I already had the height set to 100vh in base.css on index-hero so it was extra anyway.
 When I removed this everything worked.

 ### Responsiveness issues